ixa-ehu/ixa-pipe-tok/README.md

 5. Copy models to resources
 ---------------------------

-You need to copy four models to ixa-pipe-tok/src/main/resources/ for the module to work:
+You need to copy four models to ixa-pipe-tok/src/main/resources/ for the probabilistic segmenter/tokenizer to work:

 1. en-sent.bin and en-token.bin for English Segmentation and Tokenization.
 2. es-sent.bin and es-token.bin for Spanish Segmentation and Tokenization.